 Workflow Platform

-Application Root URL (System variable)
+Application Root URL (System Constant)

-Format | Assigned value |
+| Format | Assigned value |

-${var[applicationRoot]} | https://sample.questetra.net/ |
+| ${var[applicationRoot]} | https://example.questetra.net/ |

 App